BROWSER GAME DEVS, TAKE CARE OF THE BASICS

 Demo

-If possible give your users access to some small part of the game before they commit to register.
-It does not have to be representative to the whole game, but chance to view the game world has much more impact than anything else you can show potential clients, even if that will be video showing how someone else is playing.
+If possible, give your users access to some small part of the game before they commit to register.
+It does not have to be representative of the whole game, but the chance to view the game world has much more impact than anything else you can show potential clients, even if that will be video showing how someone else is playing.

 Read more